Asduveneck/algorithm_prep/Algorithm_notes/p_04_memoization.md

 ```

   We have done some slight improvements.
 However, we haven't reduced our function by an order of magnitude.
+It was originally O(n), and still is.
 Additionally, we have a global variable `memo`, so we could do better.

 ```js
 /*